jasonclarkeltd - Antique Vintage Decor

 Victorian Military Campaign Collapsible Trench Cello by WE Hill & Sons, London

-A Victorian military campaign collapsible cello with end pin and bridge by WE Hill & Sons.
+An extremely rare Victorian military campaign collapsible cello or ‘holiday cello’ by WE Hill & Sons.

-This highly unusual version of a cello is the only one of its kind that I have ever seen and further research has not uncovered anything similar.
-I have previously owned and sold a collapsible violin that was marked to the famous French violin maker Jules Grandjon who was manufacturing instruments in Paris in the late nineteenth century and I can find records for at least two other violins of this style.
+This highly unusual version of a cello seems to have been conceived as part of a growing trend during the period for travelling practice instruments.
+I have previously owned and sold a collapsible violin that was marked to the famous French violin maker Jules Grandjon who was manufacturing instruments in Paris in the late nineteenth century.
 The method of manufacture on the violins was of a similar nature with the removable neck piece however, this instrument is far more ingenious in its construction.
-Most likely considered for military use, where a military band would have been unable to sensibly carry anything like the size and fragility of a cello, this instrument would have been made to resolve the predicament whilst on campaign or when travelling light over large distances.
+Perfect for travelling or for military use, where a military musician would have been unable to sensibly carry anything like the size and fragility of a cello, this instrument would have been made to resolve the predicament whilst on campaign or when travelling light over large distances.